Exergetic Port-Hamiltonian Systems Modeling Language: Primitive systems

 where $M$ is a smooth function that yields a symmetric non-negative definite linear operator $M(e) \colon \mathrm{T}^* \cX_{I,p} \to \mathrm{T} \cX_{I,p}$ for all effort variables $e \in \mathrm{T}^* \cX_{I,p}$. \end{definition}

-In contrast to a Dirac structure, an Onsager structure is neither power-preserving, nor is it a locally linear relation of the port variables, since destruction of exergy, or equivalently production of entropy, is described in general by a non-linear relation.
+In contrast to a Dirac structure, an Onsager structure is neither power-preserving, nor is it a locally linear relation of the port variables, since destruction of exergy, or equivalently production of entropy, is usually described by a non-linear relation.
 Hence, $\cO \subset \cP_I$ is not a vector subbundle of $\cP_I$, but merely a fiber subbundle.
-The symmetry of $M(e)$ corresponds to Onsager's reciprocal relations and its non-negative definiteness implies a non-negative exergy destruction rate.
+The symmetry of $M(e)$ corresponds to Onsager's reciprocal relations and its non-negative definiteness implies a non-negative exergy destruction rate, i.e.~$\langle e \mid f \rangle \geq 0$.

 \begin{example} Let the interface $I_\text{mf} = (N_\text{mf}, \, \tau_\text{mf})$ be given by

 and let $d \in \bR_{>0}$ be a friction coefficient.
 Then, the following defines an Onsager structure $\cO_\text{mf} \subset \cP_{I_\text{mf}}$ representing mechanical friction: